Compassionate Allowances Speed up the SSDI and SSI Process

 The list of Compassionate Allowances is quite comprehensive; if you have a very serious medical condition, there's a good chance you will find it on the list.
 Again, you do not have to do anything special with your disability application and the SSA will not specifically notify you if you are being considered for a Compassionate Allowance.
 Just apply like anyone else would and if you receive your decision fairly quickly, you'll know it was probably because of the Compassionate Allowances.

-If you are suffering from a disability and need help appealing a denial or applying for benefits, contact the Accident & Disability Attorneys of Monge & Associates at (800) 860-8021 for a free consultation.
+If you are suffering from a disability and need help appealing a denial or applying for benefits, contact the legal team of Monge & Associates at (800) 860-8021 for a free consultation.